ufjschool/ob-s14/drafts/second/Off the Grid.md

 ***

-The navigation system in my olive green Honda 2007 CR-V reads 30 minutes, but judging by the surroundings it’s much longer.
+The navigation system in my Honda 2007 CR-V reads 30 minutes, but judging by the surroundings it’s much longer.
 Three solar panels ironically sit in the field of Westwood Middle School on 34th street.
 The road veers off to the right about 10 minutes later as businesses disappear and pine trees appear along the two-lane State Road 231.
 Cell phone service goes out.
 An armadillo, still fresh, lies off to the side.

 The cement turns into a dirt road straight from a Wes Craven movie.
 University Avenue at the University of Florida represents First Avenue.
 Finca Mycol is in the 200s.